seankennelly/Outback_Jumping_Game/README.md

 * Randomly generated obstacles
 * Running score

-## Features To Be Implement in Version 2
+## Features To Implement in Version 2
 * Button to reset game
 * Animated obstacles
 * Score count for how many obstacles avoided